TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-with-mysql.md

 ```

 #### Clean up
-If you want to clean up your environment or start the installation process from scratch, execute the following commands to stop and dismantle the portal container:
+If you want to clean up your environment or start the installation process from scratch, execute the following commands to stop and remove the portal container:
 ```shell
 docker-compose down       # to just shutdown the stack
 ```